sbdafable/intergenerational-proximity/README.md

-# Are Aging Parents and Adult Children Living Farther Apart?
+# Are aging parents and their adult children living farther apart?

 **Decomposing trends in intergenerational proximity and coresidence among Finnish parents aged 60–69 (2003–2023)**